Magnetic resonance imaging (MRI)

 The machine is extremely loud and emits a number of different noises during the exam while it produces the images.
 These noises could cause hearing damage if no hearing protection is used.
 The technologist will give you either earplugs or headphones.
 This will provide hearing protection and reduce the noise to a safe level for you.

 Once all the equipment is set up and you are ready for your exam, the technologist will move you into the machine and then position you so the body part being scanned is in the centre of the machine.
-The tech will then step into the control room to operate the machine.
+The technologist will then step into the control room to operate the machine.
 Throughout the scan, the technologist will keep an eye on your progress and occasionally check on you using the intercom.

 MRI scans are quite long, usually 30-60 minutes, but some scans may be two hours or longer.
 It is important to hold still and stay as relaxed as possible, as motion will affect the images and make them less helpful.